apache/carbondata/docs/index-server.md

 ## Background

-Carbon currently prunes and caches all block/blocklet datamap index information into the driver for normal table, for Bloom/Index datamaps the JDBC driver will launch a job to prune and cache the datamaps in executors.
+Carbon currently prunes and caches all block/blocklet index information into the driver for normal table, for Bloom/Lucene indexes the JDBC driver will launch a job to prune and cache in executors.

 This causes the driver to become a bottleneck in the following ways:
 1. If the cache size becomes huge(70-80% of the driver memory) then there can be excessive GC in